Kareem-Emad/Discreet/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+Discreet uses a number of open source projects to work properly:

 * Angular 5
 * Angular material